bioinfo-pf-curie/RNA-seq/README.md

 5. [Troubleshooting](docs/troubleshooting.md)

 ### Credits

 This pipeline has been written by the bioinformatics platform of the Institut Curie (P. La Rosa, N. Servant)

+### Contacts

+For any question, bug or suggestion, please use the issues system or contact the bioinformatics core facility